 - John Adams: George Washington’s vice president.

-The second-term curse is a term that refers to the political belief that second terms are often troubled by scandal, catastrophe, or general problems which can mar a president’s reputation forever.
-Whether or not this political myth has any truth to it, research has found that presidential approval ratings do tend to drop significantly during a president’s second term.
-Some research even states that a president’s second term is less economically prosperous for the country on average.
+The second-term curse is a term that refers to the political belief that second terms are often troubled by scandal, catastrophe, or general problems that can mar a president’s reputation forever.

 In 2020, Donald Trump became the 23rd president not to have a second term, making him the first president to do so since the 1990s.